A downloadable game for Windows

 CONS

-- Terminologies can be confusing (I myself have to think about combat in terms of Energy Points and Damage, instead of Premises and Resonance.)
+- Terminologies can be confusing (I tend to think about combat in terms of Energy Points and Damage, instead of Premises and Resonance.)

 Conclusion: